Binge Eating DisorderTrastorno de Atracones Compulsivos

 Do not stop eating until they are uncomfortably full.

-Feel embarrassed by the volume of food they are eating.
+Feel embarrassed by the amount of food they are eating.

 Have more difficulty losing weight and keeping it off than people with other serious weight problems.

-Binge eating disorder is found in about 1% to 2% of the general population, and is more often seen in women than men.
+Binge eating disorder is found in about 1% to 2% of the general population.
+It is more often seen in women than men.

 What are complications of binge eating disorder?

-Medical complications that may result from binge eating disorder include, but are not limited to, the following:
+Medical complications that may result from binge eating disorder include the following:

-People with binge eating disorder typically consume huge amounts of food at one time -- often junk food -- to reduce stress and relieve anxiety.
+People with binge eating disorder typically consume huge amounts of food at 1 time — often junk food — to reduce stress and relieve anxiety.

 Guilt and depression usually follow binge eating.